warriorone/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     ![image](./media/2017-21-06_08_00_00.png)

-1. Provide an application name.
+1. Provide an application name using your account name at the end.
 Uncheck the `Guided Setup Let us help you get started` checkbox and click `Create`:

     ![image](./media/2018-07-12_11_40_12.png)